keigoi/kmclib/artifact/artifact.md

 In addition to the source code of the library, which is a git clone of [kmclib](https://github.com/keigoi/kmclib/), the artifact also contains

-* The directory [examples/paper](examples/paper), which includes the running fibonacci example from the paper (Fig.2, Section 2)
+* The directory [examples/paper](../examples/paper), which includes the running fibonacci example from the paper (Fig.2, Section 2)
-* The directory [examples/helloworld](examples/helloworld) that contains a reference implementation of the simple program explained in Step 2.
+* The directory [examples/helloworld](../examples/helloworld) that contains a reference implementation of the simple program explained in Step 2.
-* The directory [examples/miscellaneous](examples/miscellaneous), which includes various examples you can test and run
+* The directory [examples/miscellaneous](../examples/miscellaneous), which includes various examples you can test and run

 ## Step 1:  Programming with kmclib

-The folloiwng instructions guide you how to compile, execute and modify the running example from the paper (Fig.2, Section 2).
+The following instructions guide you how to compile, execute and modify the running example from the paper (Fig.2, Section 2).
 The program calculates Fibonacci numbers.
-The implementation is in [examples/paper/fib.ml](examples/paper/fib.ml)
+The implementation is in [examples/paper/fib.ml](../examples/paper/fib.ml)

 To start:
-* Assuming the file containing the running example [examples/paper/fib.ml](examples/paper/fib.ml) is open in VSCode
+* Assuming the file containing the running example [examples/paper/fib.ml](../examples/paper/fib.ml) is open in VSCode

 * Open a terminal from VSCode (Menu: Terminal -> New Terminal) navigate to the working directory if needed: